transparency-certified/transparency-certified.github.io/_jobs/cornell.md

 -  Develop and maintain Python scripts to integrate running arbitrary statistical analysis through trusted mechanisms.

-    Develop, test, and maintain configurations (Github and Bitbucket YAML) to automatically or on-demand trigger trusted computing.
+-  Develop, test, and maintain configurations (Github and Bitbucket YAML) to automatically or on-demand trigger trusted computing.

-    Develop, test, and maintain SLURM configurations (for local SLURM cluster, for arbitrary third-party HPC systems) to use trusted computing mechanisms.
+-  Develop, test, and maintain SLURM configurations (for local SLURM cluster, for arbitrary third-party HPC systems) to use trusted computing mechanisms.

-    Adapt existing economics replication packages to fit within such systems.
+-   Adapt existing economics replication packages to fit within such systems.

-    Write papers that describe setup and outcomes of such systems.
+-   Write papers that describe setup and outcomes of such systems.

 Knowledge/Experience required

-    Must have advanced Python experience
+-   Must have advanced Python experience

-    Must have understanding of statistical programming languages (R a requirement, Stata and Julia a plus)
+-   Must have understanding of statistical programming languages (R a requirement, Stata and Julia a plus)

-    Ability to write test suites in appropriate frameworks;
+-   Ability to write test suites in appropriate frameworks;

-    Good debugging and troubleshooting skills
+-   Good debugging and troubleshooting skills

-    Demonstrated ability to communicate with students/faculty as needed in a timely manner
+-   Demonstrated ability to communicate with students/faculty as needed in a timely manner

-    Coursework and experience in major programming languages – preferred
+-   Coursework and experience in major programming languages – preferred

-    Knowledge of HPC systems a plus
+-   Knowledge of HPC systems a plus

-    Knowledge of Docker a plus
+-   Knowledge of Docker a plus

-    Knowledge of SLURM a plus
+-   Knowledge of SLURM a plus

-    Knowledge of Continuous Integration backends (Bitbucket Pipelines, Github Actions) a plus
+-   Knowledge of Continuous Integration backends (Bitbucket Pipelines, Github Actions) a plus

-    Knowledge of Azure-based systems a plus
+-   Knowledge of Azure-based systems a plus

 Location

-ILR School - Ives Hall, Ithaca, New York Campus.
+- ILR School - Ives Hall, Ithaca, New York Campus.

 Supervisor

-Lars Vilhuber (lv39) will serve as immediate supervisor.
+- Lars Vilhuber

-Sara Brooks (seb349) will be timecard approver.

-Title of Position:
-Student Computer Asst III

 Start Date:

-05/20/2024
+- 05/20/2024

 End Date:

-08/15/2024
+- 08/15/2024

 Scheduled Weekly Hours:

-35
+- 35

-Manager:
-Sara E Brooks

-Contact Name:
-Sara Brooks

 Number of Openings:

-2
+- 2

 Compensation:

-$15.85 - $19.60
+- $15.85 - $19.60

 Pay Rate Type:

-Hourly
+- Hourly

 Federal Work Study Eligible:

-Yes
+- Yes

 EEO Statement:

-Diversity and inclusion are a part of Cornell University’s heritage.
+- Diversity and inclusion are a part of Cornell University’s heritage.
 We are a recognized employer and education valuing AA/EEO and we do not tolerate discrimination based on any protected characteristic, including race ethnic or national origin, citizenship and immigration status, color, sex/gender, pregnancy or pregnancy related conditions, age, creed, religion, actual or perceived disability (including persons associated with such a person), arrest and/or conviction record, military or veteran status, sexual orientation, gender expression and/or identity, an individual’s genetic information, domestic violence victim status, familial status, marital status, or any other characteristic protected by applicable federal, state, or local law.
 We also recognize a lawful preference in employment practices for Native Americans living on or near reservations in accordance with applicable law.

 Cornell University embraces diversity and seeks candidates who will contribute to a climate that supports students, faculty, and staff from all identities and backgrounds.
 We encourage individuals from underrepresented and/or marginalized identities to apply.

 Cornell Student Wage and Classification Scale:

-To learn more about positions and pay please see https://studentemployment.cornell.edu/jobs/wages-and-classifications.
+- To learn more about positions and pay please see https://studentemployment.cornell.edu/jobs/wages-and-classifications.
 The final rate of pay will be determined by prior relevant work or industry experience and unique applicable skills.

 Employment Assistance: